JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Check it out!”
 I said to my friends.
 And with that we went down to investigate.

-I mean, this being Park Slope or not, a car with a window slightly open in the 1980s in Brooklyn was a weird thing to see.
+I mean—regardless of this being Park Slope or not—a car with a window slightly open in Brooklyn in the 1980s was a weird thing to see.

-As we approached the car, a friend of mine recognized the car as belonging to the family whose Brownstone party we crashed.
-We were easily able to open the car door and jump inside.
+As we approached the car, a friend of mine recognized the it as belonging to the family whose Brownstone “party” we crashed.
+We fiddled around and were able to easily open the car door and jump inside.
 “Wait, we’ll get busted!”
 I said but was then shrugged off when my friend said, “It’s no big deal.
 We can lock it up again.”
+Which made sense.

 But then we all noticed that the car was parked in neutral.
 “Whoa!” we all said.